 How much are the BVI airport taxes?

-There is a $20.00 per person (USD) departure tax when leaving Virgin Gorda or Tortola by air.
+There is a $15.00 per person ( USD) departure tax when leaving Virgin Gorda by air.
 There is no departure tax if leaving by ferry.
-When you arrive in BVI you will need to fill out an immigration card when leaving by air; the ticket agent or a government representative will collect your departure tax payment when you hand over the stub of the immigration card.
+When you arrive in BVI you will need to fill out an immigration card, when leaving by air the ticket agent or a government representative will collect your departure tax payment when you hand over the stub of the immigration card.

 What is the legal drinking age?
 Are there any anti-smoking laws?

 There is no specific drinking age on the law books of the British Virgin Islands.
 According to the Attorney General's office, the Liquor License Act (section 34) specifies that alcoholic beverages may not be served to anyone who "appears" to be under the age of 16 years.
 Smoking is not permitted in public places and certainly not indoors.

 We have heard that Humpback Whales can sometimes be seen in the BVI ... when?

 It's true.
 Humpback whales migrate every year and are often seen in BVI waters around February and March.
 These very shy creatures with their newly born calves have been known to visit various BVI bays and anchorages to the delight of many visiting yachtsmen.

 Do any BVI Scuba companies offer rendezvous diving?

 Many companies in the BVI offer scuba diving trips and rendezvous diving.
 Check out http://www.divebvi.com/ for their escorted trips.
 As well Nitrox equipment is also available at Dive BVI.

 Can I bring my pet to the BVI?